reason-seoul/rescript-collection/packages/queue/README.md

 **_Queue_**

 A queue is a data structure that follows the First-In-First-Out (FIFO) principle.
 This means that the first element added to the queue will be the first one to be removed.

+**_Deque_**

+A deque, short for "double-ended queue", is a data structure that allows elements to be inserted and removed from both ends.
+Like a regular queue, it follows the FIFO principle, but it also allows for elements to be added and removed from the back, making it a "double-ended" data structure.

 ## Rationale